ba11b0y/blinking-eye/README.md

 ```

-#### Disclaimer
+#### Disclaimer:
-Often users use VPN(which is the best practice) while connecting to the Tor Network, which leaves the project useless
+Connecting to the Tor Network with a VPN renders the project useless, although it is the best practice.